marksherriff/cs4720-f22-website/apps.md

 For the report described below, please submit the required information into the associated assignment in Gradescope.

-20 XP: App can launch properly and a screen with a pre-populated, sorted list appears
+20 XP: App can launch properly and a screen with a pre-populated, sorted list appears (sorted by soonest due at the top, then all completed items at the very bottom, sorted by date completed)
 10 XP: Tapping on the floating action button launches the Add New Item activity
 20 XP: A new item is put into the list in the correct location after saving
 10 XP: Tapping on the check box registers the item as complete and it moves to the bottom of the list